chenjiechun/Branch-structured-Face-detector-SDK/README.md

 8. Add "<SDK_Folder>\Dll\x64" (or "<SDK_Folder>\Dll\x86") to the PATH environment variable:
 9. Reboot your computer.
 10. Run the executable file from Command Prompt.
-## Acknowledgments
-In this face detector, we utilized partially the works publisheb by the autors of [SeetaFace Detection](https://github.com/seetaface/SeetaFaceEngine/blob/master/FaceDetection/README.md).
 ## Contact with us
 <pre><code>Email: chenjiechun@neepu.edu.cn
 QQ: 418044891</code></pre>